Highest-Intensity Neutrino Beam on the Planet

 The Proton Improvement Plan-II (PIP-II), a proposed facility for Fermilab that would significantly increase the number of protons the Main Injector could supply, would provide increased intensity for LBNF's neutrino beam.

 The neutrinos will travel 1,300 km from Illinois (the near site) to South Dakota (the far site) through the earth's mantle.
-The newly formed DUNE science collaboration will provide massive underground detectors at the far site to record neutrinos and study their properties with unprecedented precision.
+The DUNE science collaboration will provide massive underground detectors at the far site to record neutrinos and study their properties with unprecedented precision.
 Smaller detectors at the near site will collect data that will enhance the performance of the overall experiment as well as make independent measurements and conduct sensitive searches for new physics.

 Watch this short video that explains the neutrino-making process.